Warm, form-fitting, and lightweight, this jacket was one of our favorites to test.

 The main zipper is temperamental and isn't double-sided, which we didn't really mind since this jacket only goes just below the waist.
 We find double zippers more useful and necessary on jackets that extended mid-thigh or just above the knee.

 This is a great winter jacket for drier, cold winters, but we wouldn't recommend this jacket for a very wet climate like Seattle or Portland.
-If you live somewhere that experience wet, mild winters, check out the North Face Arrowood Triclimate Jacket, or our Top Pick for Wet Weather, the Patagonia Tres Down Parka.
+If you live somewhere that experience wet, mild winters, check out The North Face Arrowood Triclimate Jacket or the Patagonia Tres Down Parka.

 This is also a good option for someone who wants a shorter option that doesn't go all the way to the mid-thigh or knee, like the Rab Deep Cover Parka and Marmot Montreaux.

-Even when we weren't wearing the hood it rested perfect on our back and didn't disrupt the style of the jacket.
+Even when we weren't wearing the hood it rested perfectly on our back and didn't disrupt the style of the jacket.
 The hood isn't detachable, but the faux fur ruff is.

 With a price tag of $230, the Gotham II falls right in the middle in terms of price.
 The construction quality is subpar compared to previous models of this coat.
 Online reviews back up this statement, and we did lose some feathers.

-This jacket will likely last more than a couple winters, but if you are looking for a more water-resistant and durable option, check out the Editor's Choice winning Canada Goose Kensington Down Parka or the the Eddie Bauer Sun Valley Down Jacket.
+This jacket will likely last more than a couple winters, but if you are looking for a more water-resistant and durable option, check out the the Eddie Bauer Sun Valley Down Jacket.

 Overall, this is a solid, warm winter jacket with a sporty and stylish look that won't break the bank.
 Resting just below the waist and insulated with 550 fill goose down, we found this jacket easier to move around in when we were running errands and walking the dog.
 The shorter length does compromise the warmth, but for someone looking for extra mobility and practicality, this is a good choice.